What's in a name?

 Andy Rooney: people with famous middle names

-Andy Rooney tackles the subject of middle names and offers a somewhat different kind of list: famous people known by their first, middle and last names.
-Rooney also reveals his own middle name: "Aitken."
+A few years back, famous grumbler Andy Rooney tackled the subject of middle names and offered a somewhat different kind of list: famous people known by their first, middle and last names.
+Rooney also revealed his own middle name: "Aitken."

 Rooney's column makes me smile to imagine "Zsa Z. Gabor" on a tax form or driver's license.